 Left & Right Channel Speakers

-The left & right center channel is the next most important and is responsible for the sound effects that pan from the left or right.
+Besides the receiver, the left & right center channel speakers are the the next most important in my opinion since they’re responsible for the sound effects largely outside of dialogue that pan from the left or right side.

-Any music or dialogue from characters in a particular direction on screen are handled by these speakers.
+Any music or special effects in a particular scene that happen on screen are handled by these speakers.

-Placing them correctly is especially important as it gives the best stereo imaging for that realism factor.
+Placing them correctly is especially important since placing them in the right spot in your particular room is what allows for the best imaging with your sound for that realism factor.

 The Difference Between Front Speakers And Surround Speakers

-Now when it comes to surround speakers, these are the ones that are responsible for ambient noises like background music or someone talking in the background.
+Now when it comes to surround speakers, these are the ones that are responsible for subdued noises like background music or someone talking in the background.